In the wake of teen’s death, why LGBTQ+ Oklahomans say they stay

 They say it’s especially needed in Oklahoma, where cultural and political forces have created a hostile environment.
 Dozens of bills aimed at restricting gay or transgender rights have emerged in the statehouse.
 Some left as laws.
 And the state’s top education official has backed such changes.
 He says that he is standing strong for Christian morals.
 His critics say he is fueling hateful rhetoric.
 Now, the death of Nex Benedict, a 16-year-old member of the LGBTQ+ community in a Tulsa suburb, has amplified those ripple-effect concerns.

 The teen wound up at a hospital Feb.
 7 after a fight inside an Owasso High School bathroom that day.
-Nex, whom friends say was transgender and used he/him pronouns, collapsed at home the next day and died after being rushed to a hospital.
+Nex, who friends say was transgender and used he/him pronouns, collapsed at home the next day and died after being rushed to a hospital.

 “What happened today?” a school resource officer asked Nex at the hospital Feb.
 7, according to body-camera footage released by the police.